raboley/the-heroes-journey/source/index.html.md

 This browser link happens using the [middleman](https://middlemanapp.com/basics/install/) web server application.
 It will host the website using ruby runtime.

-@todo #10:30mins Document how to publish slate to github pages

 ## Deploying Your docs to Github Pages

 Once you have your slate docs working locally you can [publish them to GitHub Pages](https://github.com/slatedocs/slate/wiki/Deploying-Slate).